 Things to do in Pasto, Colombia

 In El Encano you can walk around and feel like you were in Venice, due to loads of small bridges, and colourful houses with many flowers.
-You can rent a boat (5-10 USD) to visit the Isla Corota and its small park on the lake.
-There you can walk around, see and listen to birds and if you are lucky, other animals as well.
+You can rent a boat ($5-10 USD) to visit the Isla Corota and its small park on the lake.
+There you can walk around, see and listen to birds, and if you are lucky, spot other animals as well.
 The entrance closes at 5pm.

 How to get to Pasto?

-- By plane from Bogota: Avianca flys daily from El Dorado (be careful: the planes don’t leave from the international part of the airport, but from the Terminal Puente Aéreo) to Pasto.
+The South American budget airline, Avianca, flies daily from El Dorado to Pasto.
+Be careful: the planes don’t leave from the international part of the airport but from the Terminal Puente Aéreo.
 The landing in the airport of Pasto is incredible due to the mountains and wind around there – but not great for those afraid of flights!

 Where to go next?

-- Popayán: Known as the ‘white city’ of Colombia, the town is famous for its beautiful colonial architecture and many churches.
+Popayán – Known as the ‘white city’ of Colombia, the town is famous for its beautiful colonial architecture and many churches.
 You will not find many other tourists here.
-Popayán makes good stop off for those travellers heading north towards Cali and takes around 6 hours by bus.
+Popayán makes a good stop off for those travellers heading north towards Cali and takes around 6 hours by bus.

-- Cali: The salsa capital of Colombia is am 8 hour bus ride away.
+Cali – The salsa capital of Colombia is an 8-hour bus ride away.
 A bustling city of two million people in the heart of the Colombian coffee region, it’s a great place to soak up authentic Colombian living.